 - Ability to collaborate and build relationships with members of the GroundTruth finance, operations, and program teams to ensure the accuracy and integrity of data relevant to the Local Sustainability and Development teams.

 - Administer day-to-day development tasks, such as preparing gift acknowledgments, addressing donors’ payments concerns, preparing meeting materials, etc.

 - Responsible for supporting the Local Sustainability and Development team with the day to day tasks that make the organization and department run smoothly and efficiently.

 - Support other development functions of a fast-growing team as needs emerge.

-- Excellent attention to detail, especially as it relates to handling sensitive information and tracking down data;
+- Excellent attention to detail, especially as it relates to copy editing, deadlines, organizing, and time management;

 - A sense of humor, creativity, flexibility and high standards in nonprofit excellence.

 - Must be able to communicate effectively with all levels within the organization;